gcr07/SmartContracts-ETH/README.md

 This allows for some really interesting logic, like requiring a certain payment to the contract in order to execute a function.

+##  Withdraws

+After you send Ether to a contract, it gets stored in the contract's Ethereum account, and it will be trapped there — unless you add a function to withdraw the Ether from the contract.

+You can write a function to withdraw Ether from the contract as follows